AtropineTears/Selenite/README.md

 }
 ```

-### BLS12_381
+### BLS Signature

-BLS12_381 is a pairing friendly elliptic curve that allows aggregation of signatures.
+BLS is a pairing friendly elliptic curve that allows aggregation of signatures.
 Aggregation of signatures allow you to combine multiple signatures into a single one.
 Selenite supports aggregation (although it is still in the works).

 ```rust
 use selenite::crypto::*;